Sailing the Italian Adriatic coast: Complete guide

 The port of Ancona is a major commercial and passenger port, but it also welcomes yachtsmen.
 Here you can hire a boat for a sea excursion or simply moor up for a few days.

 Sailing around Ancona is generally pleasant, with secluded coves and sandy beaches.
 The Conero peninsula, with its sheer cliffs and pebble beaches, is a true paradise for nature lovers.
-Here you can go hiking, scuba diving or simply relax on the beach.
+Here you can enjoy hiking, scuba diving or simply relax on the beach.

 Beware, the wind can sometimes blow hard, especially in winter.

-Website : Port of Ancona
+Website: Port of Ancona

 Vieste